 Research Assistantships

-Research Assistants work closely with a faculty mentor, sometimes part of a larger research team, collecting and analyzing data.
-These positions are good resume-builders, as they demonstrate teamwork and help students improve their data literacy skills.
-Some positions are paid (as faculty funds permit).
-Other students complete research work for course credit, and some students have used unpaid RA positions towards a student's service hours
+Research assistants work closely with a faculty mentor, sometimes part of a larger research team, collecting and analyzing data.
+These positions are good resume-builders as they demonstrate teamwork and help students improve their data literacy skills.
+While some positions are paid (as faculty funds permit), other students complete research work for course credit and some students have used unpaid RA positions towards a student's service hours.

 Freshman Research Scholars

-This program has a priority early deadline on November 1 each year, with a final deadine on February 1.
+This program has a priority early deadline on November 1 each year, with a final deadline on February 1.

-To give an example of eligible political science research, during the 2018-2019 academic year, Dr. Stephen Nemeth mentored two Freshmen Research Scholars, Dara Evans and Caleb Cothern.
-Their project examined terrorist group fragmentation, and they presented this research during the Freshmen Research Scholar's Symposium in April.
+To give an example of eligible political science research, during the 2018-2019 academic year, Dr. Stephen Nemeth mentored two recipients, Dara Evans and Caleb Cothern.
+Their project examined terrorist group fragmentation and they presented this research during the Freshmen Research Scholar's Symposium in April.

 In 2019, senior Kiaralexis Rogers became one of the first OSU participants in this program, working under the guidance of Dr. Rebekah Herrick.
 Her project was titled “Are Hispanics who have negative attitudes toward law enforcement more likely to have lower levels of trust toward the government?”